Duván Zapata: Estudiantes

 On 27 July 2011, Zapata joined Estudiantes on loan for a $120,000 loan fee with an purchase option for $1.2 million.
 On his debut, Zapata scored a goal in a 3–2 win over Belgrano.
 During his first year with Estudiantes, Zapata would occasionally make appearances with their reserve team.
 Despite this, he still managed to score four goals in eight matches in the Torneo Clausura 2012.
 That year, within both the Apertura and Clasura, Zapata scored 5 goals in 11 matches.
 During the summer of 2012, Estudiantes purchased half of Zapata's playing rights from América de Cali.

-For the 2013–13 season, Zapata featured in Estudiantes' starting 11, eventually turning into a fundamental part of the team and attracting interest from many European clubs like Beşiktaş, after scoring 16 goals in 33 games.
+For the 2012–13 season, Zapata featured in Estudiantes' starting 11, eventually turning into a fundamental part of the team and attracting interest from many European clubs like Beşiktaş, after scoring 16 goals in 33 games.

 In July 2013, Premier League club West Ham United applied for a British work permit for Zapata ahead of a possible transfer from Estudiantes.
 Although not meeting the usual requirements for a permit, West Ham attempted to secure his arrival by claiming he was a "special talent" who would enhance the English game.
-However, West Ham's owners soon announced on social media they were pulling out of the deal, even after agreeing a £6.7 million fee with Estudiantes.
+However, West Ham's owners soon announced on social media they were withdrawing from the deal, even after agreeing a £6.7 million fee with Estudiantes.